EarthDigitalTwin/OCO3-data-transformer/tools/bbox-tools/README.md

 When generating site-specific output products, the software needs to be provided bounding boxes for each SAM-/Target-mode target ID it will encounter.
 A list of target IDs and their centers can be downloaded from the [project website](https://oco3car.jpl.nasa.gov/api/report/clasp).
-There is no fixed cap on the distance a SAM- or Target-mode sounding can be made from an associated target's center, thus these tools were created to help extract, visualize, aggregate and analyze the SAM- and Target- mode data to help the user decide what bounding box sizes they wish to use, evaluate its performance, and, ultimately, produce a correctly formatted file to run the software.
+There is no fixed cap on the distance a SAM- or Target-mode sounding can be made from an associated target's center, thus these tools were created to help extract, visualize, aggregate and analyze the SAM- and Target-mode data to help the user decide what bounding box sizes they wish to use, evaluate its performance, and, ultimately, produce a correctly formatted file to run the software.